Transitioning From Offline To Online – Analog To Digital

 Protecting Sensitive Data

 One of the most significant challenges posed to organizations by data protection law is simply a lack of awareness.
-New policies and regulations have expanded data protection laws around the globe in recent years, which restrict the way companies can use, manage, and retain customer and employee data.
+New policies and regulations have expanded data protection laws around the globe in recent years.
 Since so many documents today are stored online, many people assume the new laws apply only to electronic files.
 But consumer rights to the protection of their personal information apply just as much to paper documents as electronic ones.
 Understanding what data is being collected, how it is collected, and how the regulations apply to the security of that data can help ensure compliance.

 Cloud computing refers to technologies that use the Internet as a platform to give users nearly ubiquitous access to highly scalable, flexible, and powerful computing resources through online services that are hosted in off-site data centers.
 Anyone who has used a search engine, online email service, or social network has already experienced a version of cloud computing.
 Today, however, organizations are rapidly moving “to the cloud” to make their operations more effective, efficient, and more secure.